 For all eligible recipients commencing coursework through December 31, 2014, and from January 1, 2015 for all eligible recipients attending accredited schools other than the University of Vermont or a Vermont State College recipients receive a benefit of the lesser of:

 1. 30 percent of Middlebury's combined tuition/room-and-board fee; OR

 2. One half of the tuition only (not room-and-board or other charges or fees) of the institution attended.

 The benefit is available for a maximum of four full years of coursework.
 (Four years typically equates to 8 semesters or 12 trimesters; determination of equivalency for programs with alternative schedules will be at the discretion of the AVP of Human Resources.)

-Payment Requests - In order to request a payment you must send a copy of the tuition bill, showing the school’s name and address, the child’s name and student id number, the semester (or other period) for which the payment is being requested, the child’s student status (must be full-time, except for the final semester) and the tuition amount.
-The due date is very helpful.
+Application and Payment Requests - In order to request a payment you must send a completed Dependent Tuition Benefit Application and a copy of the tuition bill, showing the school’s name and address, the child’s name and student id number, the semester (or other period) for which the payment is being requested, the child’s student status (must be full-time, except for the final semester), the tuition amount and the due date.
 Please note – no bills will be paid after the end of the semester.

 Employees should contact Human Resources at ext.
 5465 with questions regarding eligibility, program accreditation, payment of benefits, etc.